How can I help?

 1-2

-• The university Link Tutor will contact you to introduce themselves and arrange the Progress Review visit.
+• The university Lead Mentor will contact you to introduce themselves and arrange the Progress Review visit

-• Join a Mentor training session.
+• Complete school-based Mentor logistical training.
 Familiarise yourself with PebblePad.

-• Allow student access to important school policy documents.
+• Allow student access to important school policy documents, for example, safeguarding and behaviour management.
+Ensure they know who the DSL is.

-• Allow student freedom to investigate different aspects of the school environment and offer opportunities to observe other teachers, break-time duty, school trip etc.
+• Allow student freedom to investigate different aspects of the school environment and offer opportunities to observe other teachers, take part in break-time duty, school trips, etc.

 • Start to give your student informal feedback.